sergvillegas/nyctaxi-airflow/README.md

 # nyctaxi-airflow

-Data pipeline that imports the TLC data sets and transforms the format to Parquet
+Data pipeline that imports the TLC data sets, transforms the format to Parquet and calculates the average distance driven by yellow and green taxis per hour

 ## Getting Started